All children at St Michael’s School have the opportunity to experience Forest Schools on a regular basis.

 What is Forest School?

-Forest School offers our children regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a natural environment.
-Children are nurtured to:
+Forest School offers children regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a natural environment.
+Children are encouraged to:

 - Explore and discover at their own pace